https://www.pinterest.com/ 300k Followers 100k Followers

 Nu-Goth Today

-This substyle remains popular, particularly among those new to goth aesthetics.
-While some traditional goths critique its disconnect from music roots, nu-goth has introduced dark fashion to wider audiences and can serve as an entry point to deeper involvement.
+This substyle remains popular, especially among those new to goth aesthetics.
+While some traditional goths critique its disconnect from music roots, nu-goth has introduced dark fashion to wider audiences and can works as an entry point to deeper involvement.

 Corporate Goth